moon-funding/MultiSend/README.md

 ## Problem
 Private individuals usually make a few transactions, so they don't have any kind of problems with blockchain.

-However, Moon Funding company had the need to make hundreds of transactions every single day.
-And making hundreds of them on a one by one basis would take an eternity in terms of time.
+However, Moon Funding LTD needed to make hundreds of transactions every single day.
+And making hundreds of them on a one by one basis would consume a lot of time.

 ## Solution
 We use that smart contract to send payments to our users in groups of ~100 instead of one by one.